-You have key metrics to monitor on social media: your content reach, engagement, and sentiment.
+You have key metrics to monitor on social media.

 High engagement numbers will generally correlate strongly with your content reach.
 As more people respond to your material and share it with their own followers, you will in turn see more people reading the material and higher rates of impressions.

-Measuring your SEO impact and social amplification from PR
+Measuring your SEO impact and social amplification from using PR

 In the middle of the PR success funnel are traffic, SEO impact, and social amplification.
 Generally, PR campaigns are comprised of articles published on third party platforms that provide valuable announcements and information about your business.
 These campaigns then tie closely with material you publish on your own site.

-PR platforms make it easier to monitor how many people click through to your website after reading a PR piece.
+Using PR platforms makes it easier to monitor how many people click through to your website after reading a PR piece.
 Not only can you see how many people click through to your site, but you can also monitor additional metrics, such as backlinks.